open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/quick-start/index.md

     bold="Try OpenMetadata in Kubernetes"
     href="/quick-start/local-kubernetes-deployment" %}
 Get OpenMetadata up and running with kubernetes in under 5 minutes!
 {% /inlineCallout %}

+{% inlineCallout
+    icon="open_in_new"
+    bold="Try the OpenMetadata Sandbox"
+    href="/quick-start/sandbox" %}
+Interact with a sample installation with 0 setup to explore our Discovery, Governance and Collaboration features.
+{% /inlineCallout %}

 {% /inlineCalloutContainer %}